Persuasion (novel): Plot

 The Musgroves visit Bath to purchase wedding clothes for Louisa and Henrietta, both soon to marry.
 Captains Wentworth and Harville encounter them and Anne at the Musgroves' hotel in Bath, where Wentworth overhears Anne and Harville discussing the relative faithfulness of men and women in love.
 Deeply moved by what Anne says about women not giving up their feelings of love even when all hope is lost, Wentworth writes her a note declaring his feelings for her.
 Outside the hotel, Anne and Wentworth reconcile, reaffirm their love for each other, and renew their engagement.
 Lady Russell admits she was wrong about Wentworth and endorses the engagement.
 William leaves Bath; Mrs Clay soon follows him and becomes his mistress, making it more likely that he will inherit Kellynch Hall as the danger of her marrying Sir Walter has passed.
-Once Anne and Wentworth have married, Wentworth helps Mrs Smith recover her remaining assets.
+Once Anne and Wentworth have married, he helps Mrs Smith recover her remaining assets.
 Anne settles into her new life as the wife of a Navy captain.